saltstack/salt/doc/topics/tutorials/gitfs.rst

     2. Per-remote configuration parameters are named like the global versions, with the ``gitfs_`` removed from the beginning.
-The exception being the ``name`` parameter which is only available to Per-remote configurations.
+The exception being the ``name`` parameter which is only available to per-remote configurations.

 In the example configuration above, the following is true: